Why do social media surveys enable the collection of authentic responses?

 The respondents

-• Not used to answering surveys, they are not research "professionals".
+- Not used to answering surveys, they are not research "professionals".

-• Unpaid and therefore not motivated by the lure of gain
+- Unpaid and therefore not motivated by the lure of gain

 The use of smartphones

-• A personal tool they feel comfortable using
+- A personal tool they feel comfortable using

-• And that they use when they're available
+- And which they utilize when available

 The questionnaire

-• Designed from the outset for mobile use
+- Designed from the outset for mobile use

-• Self-administered, at their own pace, under terms that suit them
+- Self-administered, at their own pace, under terms that suit them

-• Engaging and conversational
+- Engaging and conversational

 Thanks to this methodology, respondents no longer feel they are answering a questionnaire, and more like they are taking part of a conversation.